ziap/dotfiles/readme.md

 ### Plan

+- Add more rofi menus
 - Rust, Svelte development environment
 - Notification with dunst
-- Wifi, bluetooth and more widgets with eww
 - Setup on a more minimal Fedora installation

 ## Installation